By James Lee

 Justice Heydon has sought to explore this new doctrine in an article where he draws attention to the controversy and uncertainty of the distinction between ratio decidendi and obiter dicta (Justice J D Heydon, ‘How Far Can Trial Courts and Intermediate Appellate Courts Develop the Law?’
 (2009) 9 Oxford University Commonwealth Law Journal 1).
 The High Court has felt it necessary to extend the doctrine of precedent, so that the common practice of the lower courts, in both England and Australia, of following non-ratio dicta becomes compulsory for the Australian courts.
 On a straightforward reading of the approach, one might think that it is really just confirming existing practice, that everything the High Court says is important, but it seems that there is more to it than that.

 The Farah doctrine of the binding force of ‘seriously considered dicta’ has been mentioned in two subsequent High Court cases.
-In The Queen v Keenan HCA 1, Justice Kirby, under the heading ‘Obedience to the Court’s authority’, doubted the extent to which lower courts may be bound beyond the ratio of a High Court decision (at ):
+In R v Keenan HCA 1, Justice Kirby, under the heading ‘Obedience to the Court’s authority’, doubted the extent to which lower courts may be bound beyond the ratio of a High Court decision (at ):

 In recent years, this Court has repeatedly reminded judges at trial and intermediate courts of their duty to conform to the rulings of this Court in matters submitted to it for its decision.
 It has instructed them to observe ‘seriously considered dicta uttered by a majority of this Court’.
 Although, respectfully, I question whether the legal duty of obedience extends beyond obedience to the rationes decidendi of earlier decisions, I certainly agree that, where such decisions exist, the legal principles for which they stand must be applied by judicial officers subject to this Court’s authority as an aspect of the rule of obedience to the doctrine of judicial precedent that applies throughout the Judicature of this country.